3 Kinds of Information

 Primary & Scholarly Article

 The following is a report on research done by the author.
-It is published in Observational Studies, which is an open-access, scholarly peer-reviewed journal.
-Since the author conducted the research themselves, this is considered primary.
+It is published in Observational Studies, an open-access, scholarly peer-reviewed journal.
+Since the author conducted the research themself, it is considered primary.

 Primary scholarly article titled, "Randomization tests to assess covariate balance when designing and analyzing matched datasets," in the Journal of Observational Studies.